dictu-lang/Dictu/docs/docs/collections.md

 ## Dictionaries

 Dictionaries are a key:value pair data type.
-Currently Dictu requires that the dictionary key be a string, however the value can be any type.
+Dictu requires that the dictionary key be an immutable type (nil, boolean, number, string), however the value can be any type.

 ```js
 var myDict = {"key": 1, "key1": true};